Content Map Terms

 The IUD is a highly effective method of birth control.

 • Most pregnancies that occur with IUD use happen because the IUD is pushed out of (expelled from) the uterus unnoticed.
-IUDs are most likely to come out in the first few months of IUD use, after being inserted just after childbirth, or in women who have not had a baby.
+IUDs are most likely to come out in the first few months of IUD use, after being inserted just after childbirth, or in people who have not had a baby.

 What are the risks?

 • Menstrual problems.
 The copper IUD may increase menstrual bleeding or cramps.
 You may also have spotting between periods.
-The hormonal IUD may reduce menstrual cramps and bleeding.footnote 4

 References